 Who should attend: Die cost estimators, tool engineers, stamping engineers, process planners, stamping/die buyers and managers.
 No die design experience is required.

 Attendees must bring a laptop computer with the ability to access the internet and the latest version of either Microsoft Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, or Apple Safari.
 Schools are held in Nashville, Tennessee, USA.
-Class schedules are scheduled based on demand.
+Class schedules are based on demand.
 Class sizes are typically less than 30 attendees.

 An optional second half-day is offered at no additional charge for those want to learn DieEstimator software.
 A free trial subscription of DieEstimator will be furnished.

 Jeff Bennett teaches the Die Estimating School.
-Jeff is the founder and President of Tool Planners Inc. Jeff is a former tool and die and metal stamping company owner with over 40 years of experience in the industry.
+He is the founder and President of Tool Planners Inc. Jeff is a former tool and die and metal stamping company owner with over 40 years of experience in the industry.
 His expertise includes die cost estimating, software development, tool and automation design, and contract manufacturing management.
 Jeff is the key speaker at the PMA die cost estimating seminar.
 Jeff is a regular presenter at Metalform and served over 20 years on PMA’s Technical Seminar Task Force.

 Introduction and Die Request for Quote